Corfe Castle: Current status

 Upon his death, Ralph Bankes (1902–1981) bequeathed the entire Bankes estate to the National Trust, including Corfe Castle, much of the village of Corfe, the family home at Kingston Lacy, and substantial property and land holdings elsewhere in the area.

 In mid-2006, the dangerous condition of the keep caused it to be closed to visitors, who could only visit the walls and inner bailey.
 The National Trust undertook an extensive conservation project on the castle, and the keep was re-opened to visitors in 2008, and the work completed the following year.
 During the restoration work, an "appearance" door was found in the keep, designed for Henry I. The National Trust claims that this indicates that the castle would have been one of the most important in England at the time.

 The castle is a Grade I listed building, and recognised as an internationally important structure.
 It is also a Scheduled Monument, a "nationally important" historic building and archaeological site which has been given protection against unauthorised change.
-The earthworks known as "The Rings", thought to be the remains of a 12th-century motte-and-bailey castle built during a siege of Corfe are also scheduled.
+The earthworks known as "The Rings", thought to be the remains of a 12th-century motte-and-bailey castle built during a siege of Corfe, are also scheduled.
 In 2006, Corfe Castle was the National Trust's tenth most-visited historic property with 173,829 visitors.
 According to figures released by the Association of Leading Visitor Attractions, the number of visitors in 2019 had risen to over 259,000.

+In 2024, following a wider £2 million conservation project led by the National Trust, the castle's keep was opened to the public for the first time since its destruction in 1646.
+Also called the King's Tower, the project saw the construction of a standalone viewing platform from which visitors can get views of the surrounding countryside.